 The Gaudino Forum, funded by money from the Robert L. Gaudino Memorial Fund, allows faculty and students a forum to discuss important public issues which can’t be covered in class.
 It helps to foster political dialogue within the community, on issues which range from campus crises to international strife.

 The freedom of the press has always been one of the foundations for a community of open discourse.
-The Williams Record contains editorials on both sides of various political issues, and comes out weekly.
-The Mad Cow is a campus humor magazine that often contains political satire, and can be contacted here.
+The Williams Record contains editorials on both sides of various political issues and comes out weekly.
+The Mad Cow is a campus humor magazine that often contains political satire.